Day 1 Athens

 Day 4 Trikorfo Monastery & Trizonia

-Today, we’ll head to the mountain village of Trikorfo, where we’ll visit a relatively new monastery, built in 1991 and home to 16 nuns.
-We’ll also head to the small seaside village of Glifada, where we’ll board a traditional boat for a short cruise to Trizonia, the only inhabited island of the Corinthian Gulf.
-This pretty fishing village is a great place to enjoy a late lunch in a taverna.Meals included: B,L
+Today we'll visit the mountain village of Trikorfo, where we'll visit a relatively new monastery, built in 1991 and home to 16 nuns.
+We'll also head to the small seaside village of Glifada, where we'll board a traditional boat for a short cruise to Trizonia, the only inhabited island of the Corinthian Gulf.
+With no cars and many peaceful beaches, this pretty fishing village is a great place to enjoy a late lunch in one of the local tavernas.Meals included: B,L

 Day 5 Olympia